 Note: A lot of vendors sell traditional Moroccan dresses/robes in bright, fun colours.
 I saw a number of women buy them for photos and wear them but many of them were VERY see-through when the light shone through.
 So, if you do buy one, take that into consideration!

-I brought my favourite tevas flip flops and black keds for this trip, but to be honest I pretty much only ever wore my keds.
+I brought a pair of flip flops, cute sandals, and casual sneakers for this trip, but to be honest I rarely wore my flip flops or sandals.
 The reason being that there is a lot of walking involve and they were more comfortable, plus, the streets of Morocco are not always the cleanest.
 The Medina’s of Fez and Marrakech both have livestock (mainly donkeys) passing by which of course tend to leave messes behind them.
 As with every other major city, there were also plenty of mystery puddles.
 I just preferred protecting my feet by keeping them fully covered and would recommend you do the same.
+PS; If you are looking for an awesome pair of travel running shoes, try Vessi.They are comfortable, light weight, supportive, and waterproof!

 This is a question that frequently gets asked when visiting any Muslim country.
-The local women do cover their hair (often in very stylish ways with beautiful headscarves) but, as a visitor, you don’t have to.
+The local women do cover their hair (often in very stylish ways with beautiful headscarves) but, as a visitor, you don’t have to out in public.
+If you choose to visit some more religious or conservative places, you may be asked to.

-You may choose to, and that’s ok, but if you do make sure you do it in a respectful way, not just to be cute and fashionable; that can end up being offensive.
-If you’re not sure, ask or leave your hair as is.
+If you do choose to cover your hair please make sure you do it in a respectful way, not just to be cute and fashionable which can end up being perceived as offensive.
+If you are unsure, ask a local Moroccan woman or leave your hair as is.

 Tip: Those with fairer hair seem to get more attention than women with darker hair.
 My hair is lighter, and I found myself wearing it in a ponytail or braid more often than down because it did get me some unwanted attention.